Keep Care Leavers Connected

 Local Authority Care Leavers Support

-As lockdown was imposed in March 2020 the Department For Education asked the National House Project about ways in which we engaged our community of care leavers and as a result we were asked in August 2020 if we could develop an online support platform for care leavers in every Local Authority across the country.
+As lockdown was imposed in March 2020 the Department for Education asked NHP about ways in which we engaged our community of care leavers and as a result we were asked in August 2020 if we could develop an online support platform for care leavers in every Local Authority across the country.
 As young people in our Care Leavers National Movement (CLNM) were driving a digital poverty campaign it was only natural that they would become a reference group for this work and moreover we were keen for this approach to be led by care leavers for care leavers.

-The CLSP has been designed to provide a platform for every Local Authority which has the same look and feel as a website and which you can personalise and customise with logos and resources.
-Care leavers are added by a staff member and via a secure log in system and young people can then:
+The CLSP has been designed to provide a platform for every Local Authority which has the same look and feel as a website.
+The CLSP shares the same look for all LAs, however, you can personalise and customise with logos and resources.
+Care leavers are added by a staff member and via a secure log in system and young people can then;